Our Verdict

 Common questions about this comparison

-The Optoma GT2000HDR offers 3500 ANSI lumens, which is significantly brighter than the BenQ TH671ST's 3000 ANSI lumens.
-This higher brightness makes the Optoma more suitable for rooms with ambient light.
+The Optoma GT2000HDR is brighter with 3500 ANSI lumens, compared to the BenQ TH671ST's 3000 ANSI lumens.
+This 500-lumen difference makes the Optoma better equipped for rooms with some ambient light.

 Explore Other Categories